 Chances are you’ve already been targeted by at least one of them

-Many user aren’t aware of the cyber threats lurking on the Internet, partly because online security feels disembodied, like it doesn’t really have a practical use.
+Many users aren’t aware of the cyber threats lurking on the Internet, partly because online security feels disembodied, like it doesn’t really have a practical use.
 Stories almost always focus on someone far away, like high ranking politicians, celebrities or big companies.

 But cybercrime and malicious hackers also target regular people, like you and me.
 And they do so far more frequently than you’d think.

-Using these numbers and brief explanations for each attack, we want to bring these cyber security hacking threats closer to you, to put them into perspective.
+Using these numbers and brief explanations for each attack, we want to bring these cybersecurity hacking threats closer to you, to put them into perspective.

 Phishing is the most common cyber security threat out there

-Phishing is a cyber attack where the malicious hacker sends a fake email with a link or attachment in order to trick the receiving user into clicking them.
+Phishing is a cyber-attack where the malicious hacker sends a fake email with a link or attachment in order to trick the receiving user into clicking them.
 In most cases, either the link launches a malware infection, or the attachment itself is a malware file.

 Due to their simplicity, these types of attacks have been popular since the dawn of email, and will most likely remain as such for the foreseeable future.

 Here’s a comparison between a legitimate email sent from Delta Airlines and a phishing email we received as part of a security alert:

 - Legitimate Delta Airlines email